tbattur22/task_management/README.md

 DB_USERNAME=laravel_user
 DB_PASSWORD=laravel_password

+- Clone the repo or extract the zipped project
+- Run composer to install the application dependencies
+- Run npm install and npm run build for frontend assets
 - Run the migration and seed the db (seed will add 3 projects and a fews tasks under each project):

 php artisan migrate:fresh --seed